Philotheephilix/Multi-funtional-telegram-bot/README.md

 ## Security
-  Our goal is to provide secure environment so we have no unneccessary online communication like analytics it's just standalone on your desk
+  Our goal is to provide secure environment so we have no unneccessary online communication like analytics it's just standalone on your desk.

-  As we give our E-Mail id to our bot we don't know how secure is this we are working on that to improvise the privacy.

-  We have included environmental variable to store all the credentials which is encrypted while executing initialize.py and will be only decrypted during bot startup
+  We have included environmental variable to store all the credentials which is encrypted while executing initialize.py and will be only decrypted during bot startup.

-  The most important thing is that it is based on rolling codes and the encryption key changes everytime you start the bot and is stored securely
+  The most important thing is that it is based on rolling codes and the encryption key changes everytime you start the bot and is stored securely.

+## Privacy
+  The uploaded images are automatically deleted after the pdf conversion.

+  The E-Mail password is hashed and will not be shown to anyone including administrator.

 ## Feature request
   If you guys are into some feature just feel free to contact me through  [TELEGRAM](https://t.me/philo_thee_philix)